Skip to content

 #3.
 Check Your Internet Connection

-Run a quick speed test.
-Spotify needs at least 1 Mbps for normal streaming and 3 Mbps for Very High quality (320 kbps).
-If your connection dips below these thresholds, the app buffers and skips.
+Run a speed test.
+Spotify needs roughly 1 Mbps for normal streaming and 3 Mbps for Very High (320 kbps).
+If your connection dips below those thresholds for more than a few seconds, the app buffers, then skips.

 • Switch between Wi-Fi and cellular data

-• Toggle Airplane Mode on and off to reset your connection
+• Toggle Airplane Mode on and off to force a fresh handshake

-If your AirPods keep cutting out while streaming Spotify, the issue might be your Bluetooth connection rather than your internet.
+If your AirPods keep cutting out at the same time the app skips, the bottleneck is more likely your Bluetooth pairing than your internet.

 #4.
 Log Out and Log Back In